Sliding Window Algorithm Code Template

 }

-// update the answer here
+// update the result here

-if res < (right - left) {
+if res < right-left {

 res = right - left